NeoCircuit-Studios/wine/README.md

 # Wine Install Script (does NOT work in WSL)
-A nice script to install wine for Farming Simulator 25 dedicated on Ubuntu linux or just install wine :)
+A nice script to install wine for Farming Simulator 25 dedicated Server on Ubuntu linux or just install wine :)

 how to use: